Caulk: Backer rod

 Backer rod, also called backer material or back-up rod, is a flexible foam product used behind caulking to increase elasticity, reduce consumption, force the caulking into contact with the sides of the joint creating a better bond, determine the thickness of the caulking, and define the cross-section hour-glass shape of the caulk.
 The backer rod also acts as a bond breaker to keep the caulking from sticking to the bottom of the opening—called a three-sided bond—with the caulk only adhering to the sides of the opening in an hour-glass shape it can flex more easily and is less likely to tear.
-Backer rods can also be used to reduce consumption of the caulking by filling part of the joints.

 Closed-cell foam does not absorb water and is impermeable.
 Closed-cell rods are less compressible and should not be compressed more than 25%.
 Closed-cell rod will also lose firmness and out-gas if damaged during installation or overcompressed or at sharp bends.
-The gasses cannot pass through this backer rod and can deform, weaken, and even cause holes (leaks) in the sealant as it escapes.
+The gasses cannot pass through this backer rod and can deform, weaken, and even cause holes (leaks) in the caulk or sealant as it escapes.

 Out-gassing is the reason that open-cell backer rod was developed.
-Open-cell foam is porous so it will let gasses through which could otherwise cause blistering of the sealant.
-Additionally, open-cell backer rod allows air to get to the back side of the sealant which accelerates curing when used with air-cured sealants such as silicone.
+Open-cell foam is porous so it will let gasses through which could otherwise cause blistering of the caulk or sealant.
+Additionally, open-cell backer rod allows air to get to the back side of the caulk or sealant which accelerates curing when used with air-cured sealants such as silicone.
 Open-cell rod is more compressible than closed-cell foam and should be compressed 25% to 75%.

 Energy efficiency

 According to the Consumer Federation of America, sealing unwanted leaks around homes is an excellent way to cut home energy costs and decrease the household carbon footprint.

-Also, sealing cracks and crevices around homes lessens the strain on home appliances and can save time, money and hassle by preventing major repairs.
-Additionally, increasing the lifetime of homes and appliances also puts less waste and pollution into landfills.